State Legislative Assemblies of India

-The State Legislative Assembly, also known as the Vidhan Sabha or the Saasana Sabha, is a legislative body in each of the states and certain union territories of India.
+The State Legislative Assembly, also known as the Vidhan Sabha, the Niyama Sabha, or the Saasana Sabha, is a legislative body in each of the states and certain union territories of India.
 Members of the legislative assembly are often directly elected to serve five year terms from single-member constituencies.
 A legislative assembly may be dissolved in a state of emergency, by the governor on request of the chief minister of the respective state or union territory, or if a motion of no confidence is passed against the ruling majority party or coalition.

 Definition and powers

 As per the Constitution of India, where there is a unicameral legislature, the legislative body is termed as the legislative assembly.
 In bicameral jurisdictions, there exists a State Legislative Council.
 The legislative assembly has the power to create or abolish the legislative council of the respective state or union territory by passing a resolution to that effect by a majority of not less than two-thirds of the members present and voting.
 The term of a legislative assembly is fixed at five years unless it is dissolved prior to it.
 In certain cases such as an emergency of the state, the term can be extended by the Indian parliament for one year at a time.
 The Governor of the respective state shall convene the assembly periodically, with no more than six months gap between consecutive sessions.
 The assembly is presided over by a speaker, who shall be a member of the assembly and elected by the members of that constituent assembly.

 The state legislature has the power to enact laws concerning state subjects as defined in the constitution.
 The union territories which have a legislature have certain restrictions in terms of these powers.
 In a bicameral legislature, a legislative assembly holds equal legislative power with the upper house of the state legislature, the State Legislative Council, in terms of passing of bills except in case of money bills.
 A normal bill can originate in any of the house, and is deemed to be passed only if it is cleared by both houses.
 If a bill is passed by the legislative assembly, it should not be held for more than three months by the council.
 If the bill is sent back by the council, and is again passed by the assembly, the council is expected to act on it within one month.
 If the time elapses or if it is sent back, the bill is deemed to have been passed with or without any amendments if any are made by the legislative assembly.
 In case of money bills, it shall be introduced only in the assembly and the assembly can accept or reject the recommendations if any that are communicated from the council.

 A motion of no confidence against the government in the state can only be introduced in the state legislative assembly.
 If it is passed by a majority vote, then the chief minister and her/his council of ministers must collectively resign.